worthinternetsystems/bootstrap-typescript/README.md

 - `.lintstagedrc`
 - `src/index.ts` - simple typescript file to get rolling

-Use the command line if you like
+Use the command line to copy files into place if you like

     export BRANCH_URI=ianhomer/bootstrap-typescript/main
     export RAW_URI=https://raw.githubusercontent.com/$BRANCH_URI